omerom88/star-wars-dictionary/README.md

 # Star wars dictionary 🥷

-Web app for searching for Star Wars characters and viewing their details
+Web app for Star Wars dictionary, where you can search for characters, planets, starships, vehicles, and species from the Star Wars universe.

 ## Installation